 Federal Road Safety Corps had its first National Headquarters at Ibadan before moving to Gbagada, Lagos.
 The National Headquarters of the Corps was moved from Lagos to Abuja in 1992.
 At inception, the Corps had 5 Zonal Commands located in Kaduna, Bauchi, Benin, Aba and Ibadan.
 The Zonal Commands coordinate the activities of the Corps in the various States (Sector Commands).
 Within 2 years of existence, the Corps created some Units under the State Commands for greater spread and impact on its activities.
 Similarly, the Corps started with six major Directorates, namely: Admin and Finance, Operations, Public Education and the Directorate of Technical Services.
 The nomenclature was later changed from Directorates to Departments.

 Over the years, the Corps carried out several reforms on its structure to optimally utilize organizational resources and achieve greater productivity in proactive response to prevailing exigencies.
-Thus, the structure of the Corps has metamorphosed from six (6) Directorates in 1988, to eleven (11) Departments in 2003.
-The structure was later pruned down to eight (8) Departments as presently constituted.
+Thus, the structure of the Corps has metamorphosed from Six (6) Directorates in 1988, to Eleven (11) Departments in 2003.
+The structure was later pruned down to Eight (8) Departments as presently constituted.
 In a similar vein, the number of Zonal Commands has continued to change in line with the dictates of the time.
-The number of Zonal Commands grew from the initial five (5) to ten (10) and later reduced to eight (8).
-Two more Zonal Commands were created in the year, 2.000, bringing the number to twelve (12).
+The number of Zonal Commands grew from the initial Five (5) to Ten (10) and later reduced to Eight (8).
+Two more Zonal Commands were created in the year, 2000, bringing the number to Twelve (12).
 After its de-merger with the Nigeria Police, a realignment exercise was carried out which resulted in the relocation of some Zonal Command Headquarters to suite the requirements of the Corps.
-On the other hand, the number of Sector Commands has continued to increase in tandem with State creation while the number of Unit Commands has grown from less than 20 in 1994 to 164 in 2010.
+On the other hand, the number of Sector Commands has continued to increase in tandem with State creation while the number of Unit Commands has grown from less than 20 in 1994 to 217 in 2020.

 The Corps has also created a number of specialized Units known as Corps Offices for effective performance.
 These are: Public Education, Intelligence Office, Provost, Legal Services, Corps Secretary, Corps Audit, Corps Transport Standardization, Logistics, Corps Budget, Medical and Rescue Services, and Corps Procurement.
-The Information Technology Centre (ITC) and the Project Implementation Office lend additional support to the Departments and Corps Offices.
+The Corps Information Technology Office (CIT) and the Project Implementation Office lend additional support to the Departments and Corps Offices.